trueheart78/trueheart78.com/now.md

 layout: page
 title: Now
 permalink: /now/
-update: 2017-11-15
+update: 2017-11-27
 ---

 I'm currently living in Franklin, OH working remote for [CoverMyMeds](http://covermymeds.com) as a software developer.

 ## :space_invader: Playing

-* New consoles arrived for my birthday :birthday:
+* New consoles arrived for my birthday in October :birthday:
   + The [SNES Classic](https://www.nintendo.com/super-nes-classic) that a close friend gifted me.
   + The [Nintendo Switch](https://www.nintendo.com/switch/) that my dear wife gifted me.
 * _Zelda: Breath of the Wild_ in **Master Mode** on Switch.
+  + Pushing 200 hours total in this game, including my first play-through.
 * _Earthbound_ on SNES Classic.
-* Jettisoned a [stack of games](/games#birthday-purge) from my backlog.

 ## :books: Learning